Environment | Value natural resources

 Technologies to reduce raw material consumption

-In the case of tires, for example, the Group foresees both an ongoing requirement for lower fuel consumption and continuous environmental performance improvements without sacrificing comfort and safety functionalities.
-At the same time, the Group promotes new business models and the development of technology for reducing the volume of raw materials used to make each product.
+In the case of tires, for example, Bridgestone foresees both an ongoing requirement for lower fuel consumption and continuous environmental performance improvements without sacrificing comfort and safety functionalities.
+At the same time, it promotes new business models and technology development for reducing the volume of raw materials used to make each product.

 ENLITEN: Base technology for product design